stumpapp/stump/README.md

 ## Getting Started

-As stated, TBD is in _very_ early development.
+As stated, Stump is in _very_ early development.
 The web interface is not yet functional, and the API is not remotely stable.

 To run the server: